spatialos/UnrealGDK/docs/content/porting-unreal-project-to-gdk.md

 1. Create symlinks between your Unreal project and the Unreal GDK:
     1. Open another instance of **File Explorer** and locate the Unreal GDK directory (but don’t open it).
     1. Drag the Unreal GDK directory onto the batch script **`GenerateGDKSymlinks.bat`** (located within `<ProjectRoot>`).
-This brings up a terminal window, and the output should be something like `Successfully created symlinks to “C:\Users\name\Documents\UnrealGDK”`.
+This brings up a terminal window, and the output should be something like `Successfully created symlinks to "C:\Users\name\Documents\UnrealGDK"`.
 For more information on helper scripts, see [Helper scripts](https://github.com/improbable/UnrealGDKStarterProject#helper-scripts) in the Starter Project readme.

 ## Adding the SpatialGDK module to your project
-1. In your project’s `*.build.cs` file, add “SpatialGDK” to the `PublicDependencyModuleNames`.
+1. In your project’s `*.build.cs` file, add "SpatialGDK" to the `PublicDependencyModuleNames`.
     For example:
     ``` csharp
     PublicDependencyModuleNames.AddRange(`